kevinolega/philippineislandliving/_posts/2020-03-19-Covid-Three.md

 I live here and I worked here and I’m just going to buy food.

-I yelled one more time.
+I asserted one more time.

 With more people looking, he can’t shoot me I thought to myself.